usnistgov/oscal-tools/docs/content/demos/csx/_index.md

 The OSCAL project publishes format converter stylesheets to produce [JSON from XML](https://github.com/usnistgov/OSCAL/tree/main/xml/convert) or [XML from JSON](https://github.com/usnistgov/OSCAL/tree/main/json/convert).
 These demonstrations apply these transformations to content copied or uploaded into your browser, permitting you to save the results locally.

 The converter provided works on OSCAL catalogs; other (metaschema-based) models could be supported by similar means (please let us know).
+These conversions were generated from the 1.0.0 version of the OSCAL metaschemas and reflect those models.

 {{< /accordian-entry >}}
 {{< /accordian >}}